blazickjp/GPT-CodeApp/README.md

 The changes were automatically saved and can always be un-done with `cntrl + z`

-## Contributing
+## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 See [Contributing Guide](CONTRIBUTING.md)

-## Tests
+## 🧪 Tests

 ```bash
 cd backend
 python3 -m pytest
 ```

-## Questions
+❓ Questions

+Got questions?
+We've got answers!
 If you have any questions about the project, please open an issue or contact the project team.
+We're here to help!

+📜 License

+GPT-CodeApp is licensed under the MIT License.